kiboschool/tk-intro-to-data/src/lessons/databases-and-sql/sql.md

     - Look up one local and one global company...
     - What kinds of data do you think these companies are managing with SQL?
+    - Which type of database system do they use in storing their data?
 </aside>

 ## SQL vs NoSQL